TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/ServiceRelatedApi.rst

 Services API
 ============

-This section describes the methods of the TYPO3 Core that are related to the use of services.
+This section describes the methods of the `TYPO3 Core`:pn: that are related to the use of services.